mafintosh/webcat/README.md

 # webcat

-Mad science p2p pipe across the web using webrtc that uses your Github private/public for authentication and a [signalhub](https://github.com/mafintosh/signalhub) for discovery
+Mad science p2p pipe across the web using webrtc that uses your Github private/public key for authentication and a [signalhub](https://github.com/mafintosh/signalhub) for discovery

 ```
 npm install -g webcat